NOAA-EMC/godas/README.md

 - RUNCDATE     : The directory where the system runs, optionally defined by the user.

-# Clone godas
+# Clone GODAS
 0. `setenv CLONE_DIR PATH/OF/YOUR/CHOICE`
 1. `git clone https://github.com/NOAA-EMC/godas.git $CLONE_DIR`

-   If automatic syetem build/test is prepfered, see the instruction [here](./test/README.md).
-Otherwise, steps to manually set up the godas system and test cases are as follows:
+   If automatic system build/test is preferred, see the instructions [here](./test/README.md).
+Otherwise, steps to manually set up the GODAS and test cases are as follows:

 2. `cd $CLONE_DIR`
 3. `git submodule update --init --recursive`